-Through convergence programs, RFPs and value-based alternative fee arrangements (AFAs), many general counsel are significantly altering the balance of power between client and law firm.
+Through convergence programs, RFPs and value-based alternative fee arrangements (AFAs), many general counsel are significantly altering the balance of power between client and legal department.
 Among law firms that understand the implications of this sea change, there has been a rush to embrace legal project management (LPM) as a discipline to manage legal tasks efficiently, consistently and predictably –and deliver on the promises they are making to clients in their AFAs.

 Read the whole article by Pamela H. Woldow of Altman Weil Inc.